Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending: Introduction

-There are numerous coupling techniques available in the literature extending the FEM-based monomodels for the partitioned-domain multiscale approaches.
+There are numerous coupling techniques available in the literature extending the FEM-based mono-models for the partitioned-domain multiscale approaches.
 The examples of these methods are overlapping domain decomposition methods \cite{Guidault.07, MASSING2013SIAM} such as the Arlequin method \cite{Dhia.98, Dhia.Rateau.05} and non-overlapping domain decomposition methods \cite{ZOHDI2001,Gendre09} like the s-method \cite{FISH1992539} and the mortar method \cite{Lamichhane.Wohlmuth.04}, which all rely on superimposing local models with a fine mesh to the lowermost coarse mesh global model.
-These methods aim at reconstructing a multimesh framework using gluing conditions for the common interface of meshes.
-The interface conditions are implemented in a framework of coupling operators, such as the Lagrange multiplier approach \cite{BURMAN20102680} that is extensively used in the Arlequin method \cite{Dhia.08, Sun.17} and the Nitsche approach \cite{ BURMAN2012328, MASSING2018262} which imposes the interfaces conditions weakly.
-In contrast to the mentioned coupling techniques that are all intrusive, \cite{Gendre09, Gendre11} introduced a non-intrusive strategy for the coupling of global and local models; where the local model does not modify the global model, and all computations are performed with standard FEM.
+These methods aim at reconstructing a multi-mesh framework using gluing conditions for the common interface between meshes.
+The interface conditions are implemented in a framework of coupling operators, such as the Lagrange multiplier approach \cite{BURMAN20102680} that is extensively used in the Arlequin method \cite{Dhia.08, Sun.17} and the Nitsche approach \cite{ BURMAN2012328, MASSING2018262} which imposes interface conditions weakly.
+In contrast to the mentioned coupling techniques that are all intrusive, Gendre et al. \cite{Gendre09, Gendre11} introduced a non-intrusive strategy for the coupling of global and local models; where the local model does not modify the global model, and all computations are performed with standard FEM.
 This approach is computationally efficient for large-scale problems with nonlinear phenomena that occur in small portions of the total domain.